 Cristiano Ronaldo (Portugal, age 41)

-Participating in his historic sixth World Cup, Ronaldo has scored 30 goals in 37 matches for Al-Nassr this season.
-He will be the second-oldest player at the tournament, behind only Scotland's 43-year-old goalkeeper Craig Gordon.
+Participating in his sixth World Cup.
+Scored 30 goals in 37 matches for Al-Nassr this season.
+He is the second-oldest player at the tournament after Scotland's Craig Gordon (43).

 Lionel Messi (Argentina, age 38)